 Just-in-Time solutions are simple to use and that can make life easier.
 However, it’s important not to lose sight of the rest of the necessary security precautions.
 Drawbacks to not fully managing and rotating privileged credentials associated with critical servers, databases and cloud-instances include having minimal visibility into activities taking place on those targets and a lack of native workflows.
 Having a tiered structure in place that implements higher levels of security (automatic session isolation, recording and threat detection and response) on cloud consoles, domain controllers, and other critical systems is a best practice.

-Ensuring that the right person has the right access to the right resource at the right time for the right reason is a fundamental component of privileged access security.
-This is “Just-in-Time access,” a strong option for organizations that are looking to kick-start their privileged access security programs by introducing an easy-to-use solution.
+Ensuring that the right person has the right access to the right resource at the right time for the right reason is a fundamental component of privileged access management.
+This is “Just-in-Time access,” a strong option for organizations that are looking to kick-start their privileged access management programs by introducing an easy-to-use solution.

 In addition to advanced cloud capabilities and Just-in-Time functionality, other features included in this release are: